Rozaina Adam: Political career

 Rozaina was first appointed to the parliament as a representative of the president in 2008.
-After the new constitution of the Maldives was passed, she was elected in 2009 to represent the Thulusdhoo constituency of Kaafu Atoll and was elected on a Dhivehi Rayyithunge Party (DRP) ticket.
-Rozaina was appointed as one of the deputy leaders of DRP on 23 April 2013.
+After the new constitution of the Maldives was passed, she was elected in 2009 to represent the Thulusdhoo constituency of Kaafu Atoll on a DRP ticket.
+Rozaina was appointed as one of the deputy leaders of the DRP on 23 April 2013.
 She was also president and vice president of DRP Women's Wing.
 Rozaina was a council member of DRP.
-She stepped down from her post on 18 November 2013 and joined Maldivian Democratic Party, MDP.
-She was elected to the parliament in 2019 on an MDP ticket to represent AdduMeedhoo constituency and re elected again for the same seat in 2019.
-She presented the bill on preventing domestic violence and also sponsored the bill on preventing work place harassment and also the bill on protecting child rights.
-In addition to this, Rozaina is also a member MDP National council.
+She stepped down from her post on 18 November 2013 and joined MDP.
+She was elected to the parliament in 2014 on an MDP ticket to represent AdduMeedhoo constituency and re-elected for the same seat in 2019.
+In the recent 2024 parliament elections, she lost her seat.
+She presented the bill on preventing domestic violence, sponsored the bill on preventing workplace harassment and the bill on protecting child rights.
+Rozaina is also a member MDP National Council.

 On 13 August 2020, MP Rozaina Ahmed vocalized her despair on President Mohamed Nasheed for using parliament to intimidate Ministers and government officials.
-She stated her view after Economic Minister Fayyaz Ahmed was nominated for a No-Confidence vote.
+She stated her view after Economic Minister Fayyaz Ahmed was nominated for a no-confidence vote.

+In 2024, Rozania lost her seat and later retired after 15 years as an MP.

-Married life
+Personal life

-Rozaina is married to Mohamed Nashiz since 1997.
-He is the Member of Parliament for Kimbidhoo constituency in the 19th parliament and was also the former Member of Parliament for Alifushi constituency in 17th Majlis.
-They have two children: a daughter, Zaina Nashiz, and a son, Zain Nashiz.
+Rozaina has been married to Mohamed Nashiz since 1997.
+Nashiz is a former Maldivian parliamentarian who represented the Alifushi constituency in the 17th Majlis and later served as the member of parliament for the Kimbidhoo constituency in the 19th parliament.
+Together, they have a daughter, Zaina Nashiz, and a son, Zain Nashiz.